 Why you should update your theme and plugins regularly

-A major reason for keeping your WordPress theme and plugins up-to-date is for security purposes.
-Keeping your site updated ensures you have the latest security fixes and that your site is following the latest security best practices available.
-For more information on security in WordPress, you can read about it in the Codex here.
+A major reason to keep your WordPress theme and plugins up-to-date is for security purposes.
+Keeping your site updated ensures that you have the latest security fixes, and that your site is following the latest security best practices available.
+For more information on security in WordPress, you can read about it in the Codex.

 Recommended Update Path:

 With each new Avada update comes a set of new options, features and code improvements.
 Click on the version path that matches your current Avada version for detailed instructions